 Peter Pan Bus Lines is the only intercity bus company serving the Central Naugatuck Valley Region (CNVR).
 Peter Pan provides service from Waterbury to Southbury, Danbury, Hartford, New York City, Boston, Providence, and points on Cape Cod.
 It also has limited service to Torrington, Winsted, and Western Massachusetts.
 Not all Peter Pan coaches are wheelchair accessible.
 An accessible coach can be requested at least 48 hours in advance of a scheduled trip.

-CTDOT operates a commuter express bus from Cheshire and Southington into downtown Hartford.
+CTDOT operates a commuter express bus (route 924) from Cheshire and Southington into downtown Hart-ford.
 The bus stops at commuter parking lots on Route 70 (I-84 exit 26) and Route 10 (north of I-691) in Cheshire.
-Express bus service between Waterbury and Hartford will extend the bus rapid transit (BRT) service planned for a New Britain-Hartford Busway.